Acer Swift Go 14 vs Acer Swift X 14

 Acer Swift Go 14

-An ultraportable 14-inch laptop designed for everyday productivity and travel, featuring an Intel Core processor with integrated graphics and extended battery life.
+An ultraportable laptop designed for everyday productivity with emphasis on battery life and lightweight build.
+Features Intel Core processors and integrated graphics.

 Weight